This page gives you step by step instructions for employing, within Moodle, both OU (Open University) blogs and user blogs.

 - On the course home page, click Turn editing on , then click Add an activity or resource, select OU blog from the pop-up list and click Add.

-- On the Adding a new OU blog page, under the General section, enter a Blog name, and an Intro if required.
-The intro is a good place to describe the blog requirements.
+- On the Adding a new OU blog page, enter a Blog name, and a Summary if required.
+The summary is a good place to describe the blog requirements.

 - Choose whether to Allow comments, and from whom.